Henry Scharf

-Henry Scharf (1822–1887) was an illustrator, Shakespearean actor, and a professor of elocution.
+Henry Scharf (1822–1887) was an illustrator, Shakespearean actor, and professor of elocution.

 He was the son of illustrator George Johann Scharf and brother to Sir George Scharf, the first director of the National Portrait Gallery in London.

 Early life and education

 Scharf was born in London, England, in 1822 to Elizabeth and George Scharf.
 He trained as an artist, and most likely studied under his father along with his brother, George.

 Career

 He went on the stage and for a few years he acted with some success in England in Shakespearean plays.
 Scharf made his London debut in November 1844 as a member of Samuel Phelps's company at Sadler's Wells, where Phelps had produced Shakespeare's King John a month or two earlier.

 On 6 June 1848, Scharf performed with the Amateurs in Birmingham as Master Matthew in Ben Jonson's Every Man in His Humour.
 The original actor scheduled to play the role was Charles Dickens's friend, the artist John Leech, who was unable to be there because of the serious illness of his only child.